shellcromancer/audit-log-wall-of-shame/content/_index.md

 For example, added sources may only provide audit logs to high paying enterprise tiers (Zendesk), provide higher quality logs with increased pricing tiers (GitHub), or have audit logs that are a separate package from even enterprise tiers (Salesforce).

-### Audit Log Quality Matrix Framework
+### Audit Log Quality

+Improving security engineers experience with audit logs spans across: the log content, how engineers can collect them.

-*Log Content* (4pts)
+*Log Content*
 - Event types cover all actions taken in the system and include critical fields, such as source ip address.
 - Audit logs have external facing documentation on event types.
 - Logs contain enough information to attribute activity to a user within the platform.
 - The ability to get detailed audit logs is part of the core product or reasonably priced.

-*Log Collection* (3pts)
+*Log Collection*
 - The ability exists to stream logs to a cloud storage or SIEM provider (such as logpush to S3).
 Otherwise the API to self-retrieve logs is straightforward, documented and allows engineers to easily retrieve their logs.
 - Log collection makes it possible for event IDs to be sorted and straightforward in order to not miss log events or get duplicate events in the pipeline.
 - There is good log formatting and data structure choice, making it easy to parse logs once they are retrieved.

-*Quality & Consistency* (3pts)
+*Quality & Consistency*
-- There is log constistency across product versioning and operating systems, including when pulling the logs.
-Backwards compatability introduced when needed.
+- There is log consistency across product versioning and operating systems, including when pulling the logs.
+Backwards compatibility introduced when needed.
 - Low rate of log quality related incidents.
 Logs are reliable and can be taken as a source of truth.
 - There is limited latency between when an action occurs and when the log event is available.

-#### Grading Scale
-Log sources that are added will be graded from a scale of 0 - 10 with an associated lettering based on the Audit Log Quality Framework above.

-- 10/10 A+
-- 9/10 A
-- 8/10 B+
-- 7/10 B
-- 6/10 C+
-- 5/10 C
-- 4/10 D+
-- 3/10 D
-- 2/10 F+
-- 1/10 F
-- 0/10 F-

 ### What are some examples of qualities that make a log “bad”?